 If the decision starts to feel overwhelming, remember that more than half of your courses will NOT be required by your major—and that your Bryn Mawr experience is much more than your course work!
 Take time to put this academic decision into perspective.
 Check out Co-Curricular Activities and Career Exploration to see the other aspects of your Bryn Mawr experience that matter the most to you.

 Click here for more information.

 To complete your Major Work Plan, go to the Sophomore Plan in your BIONIC Student Center.
 You may want to refer to your selected major's webpage on major requirements as a reference.

 Click here for instructions for completing your Major Work Plan.

 Study Abroad: If you are interested in studying abroad, review the information on the Study Abroad website, make sure to meet the early deadlines for completing Sophomore Planning, and make sure that your on-line Major Work Plan reflects your intention to study away from the college for one semester or, in special circumstances, for a year.

 Major Declaration Appointment:

 At your Major Declaration Appointment, your major adviser will have access to your completed Major Work Plan, your Sophomore Essay, and your College-Wide Requirements Plan (note, however, these additional forms are not required for the meeting with your Major Advisor).
 He or she will talk through your plans, suggest changes, provide alternatives, help you think through the pros and cons of various options—in short, try to make sure that the plan you’ve put together is good for you.

-Once you are both satisfied with your Major Work Plan, your advisor will approve it through their VBM screen.
+Once you are both satisfied with your Major Work Plan, your advisor will approve it through their BIONIC screen.
 Once this is done, the Major Work Plan cannot be further edited.